ant1eicher/clip-classifier-lambda/README.md

 _could_ run the classifier once with the labels ["apple", "orange", "fruit", "no fruit"], and reason about what the relative probabilities indicated about the presence or absence of an object, but YMMV.
 Rekognition allows you to search for up to 1000 labels per invocation.

+For comparisons of the CLIP model in terms of accuracy (against image classification datasets such as ImageNet), see the link to the paper below.

 ## References